SeedVault/flow/README.md

 - id: (string) Unique path id
 - name: (string) Friendly descriptive name
 - forceRun: (boolean. optional.
 Default FALSE) If it is set on TRUE and if condition matches, this volley response will run even if there are other higher priority path being matched. (@TODO when more than one intent matches and at least one of them has forceRun TRUE and both have context volleys… engine should stack conversation topics… start with one and when finished, start with the other)
+- contexts: (list of strings. optional) Adds current custom contexts if the patch matches.
+(This can be done also with function $context)
 - permissions: (object. optional) Defines which role have access to this node and subsequent child nodes
 - conditions: (object or string. optional. default is TRUE) Condition criteria object or string to be evaluated in order to execute the responses
-- responses: (array of objects) List of responses to be executed when conditions evaluates as true
+- responses: (list of objects) List of responses to be executed when conditions evaluates as true
 - exceptions: (object. optional) List of expected exceptions might happen and how to handle them